SAML 2.0 Auth Module

-If the user signs in by clicking the button for the IdP in the Hub login page, the request is initiated by Hub as SP.
+If the user signs in by clicking the button for the IdP on the Hub login page, Hub initiates the request as SP.

 To support this behavior, the

-RelayState parameter for your SAML IdP must be empty.
-If you set a value for this parameter in the configuration for your IdP, the redirection to Hub results in a
+RelayState parameter for your SAML IdP can either be empty or a URL with the same hostname as the hostname of the service's home URL.
+If you set another value for this parameter in the configuration for your IdP, the redirection to the internal Hub service results in a

 Can't restore state error.

 Add a SAML 2.0 Authentication Module

 To add a SAML 2.0 authentication module to your Hub installation, follow these instructions.
 When finished, users will be able to log in to Hub using accounts that are managed in the connected SAML identity provider.

 To add a SAML 2.0 Authentication module:

 In a service that you plan to use as a SAML identity provider for Hub, retrieve its parameters as the IdP.